intershop/intershop-pwa/docs/concepts/captcha.md

 | redemptionOfGiftCardsAndCertificates | Redemption of Gift Cards & Certificates |
 | register                             | Registration                            |

-> :exclamation: This topic value will also append to the header of the request triggered by submitting the web form.
+> :exclamation: The topic value is also appended to the header of the request triggered by submitting the web form.
 This is necessary to support the [actions concept of Google reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3#actions).

 ## Basic Components